Eddie Martinez (artist): Collections

 Martinez's work is represented in the permanent collections of institutions including the Bronx Museum of the Arts, Modern Art Museum of Fort Worth, Davis Museum at Wellesley College, Marciano Collection, Morgan Library & Museum, Pérez Art Museum Miami, and Rhode Island School of Design Museum in the U.S., the Saatchi Collection and Hiscox Collection in London, and the Colección Jumex (Mexico City).
 He has also built a recognized base of American, European and Asian private collectors.
 Two of his paintings were sold at the 2019 International Contemporary Art Fair (FIAC) in Paris for prices ranging up to $150,000; the same year, his 12-foot-wide canvas High Flying Bird (2014) sold at a Christie's auction for US$2 million, while his canvas Empirical Mind State (2009) sold for £615,000 in 2020.

 Exhibitions

 Martinez's early exhibitions included group shows at the Deste Foundation in Athens, Museum of Contemporary Art of Rome, Museum of Mexico City and Saatchi Gallery, and solo shows at ZieherSmith (2006–10) and Loyal Gallery (Stockholm, 2006–8), among others.

 In subsequent years, he has had solo exhibitions at Journal Gallery, Half Gallery and Mitchell-Innes & Nash in New York, Timothy Taylor Gallery (London), Kohn Gallery (Los Angeles) and Perrotin (Hong Kong), and made group appearances at the KUNSTEN Museum of Modern Art and Kunstmuseum Bonn, among others.
 His first solo museum show took place at the Davis Museum at Wellesley College in 2017, followed by shows at The Drawing Center, Bronx Museum, Museum of Contemporary Art Detroit, and Yuz Museum.
-Martinez is represented by Blum & Poe (Los Angeles), Mitchell-Innes & Nash (New York) and Perrotin.
+Martinez is represented by Timothy Taylor (in London), Mitchell-Innes & Nash (New York) and Perrotin.
+Previously, he was represented by Blum & Poe (Los Angeles).